 Wooster: Yes, Ohgod yes!
 Yes, Master!

-- Girls Next Door gave us one where Erik warns Raoul… which gets subverted quickly because the effect is not the same over Skype, Erik being the Murder Is the Best Solution type and Christine standing right behind him.
+- Girls Next Door features—among others—the characters from The Phantom of the Opera.
+There's a scene where Erik warns Raoul… which gets subverted quickly because (a) the effect is not the same over Skype, (b) Erik being the Murder Is the Best Solution type, and (c) Christine standing right behind him.

 - From Least I Could Do when Rayne realises Archie and Issa are serious about each other: